MSchatzUW/CMAP_docs/_build/html/_sources/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_subset_DP.rst.txt

 **Example 1:**

 This example retrieves a depth profile of in-situ chlorophyll concentration measurements by Argo Floats.
-The last few lines of code (lines 22-25) creates a simple plot showing the chlorophyll depth profile (deep chlorophyll maximum near 100 m).
+The last few lines of code (lines 22-25) (COMMENT: the lines 22-25 do not appear in the example!) create a simple plot showing the chlorophyll depth profile (deep chlorophyll maximum near 100 m).

 .. code-block:: python